 Police officials have said they have no direct evidence that the women have ties to terrorism.

 After news of the intelligence bulletin became public, Ms. Hamad said she was put on administrative leave Friday from her job at Outsource Partners International.
 The company did not return calls for comment.
-Ms. Hamad has never been arrested or charged with a crime.
+Ms. Hamad has never been arrested or charged with